bhauman/rebel-readline/rebel-readline/README.md

 ## Quick Usage

-The main way to use this library is to replace the `clojure.main/repl-read` behavior in `clojure.main/repl`.
+The main way to utililize this readline editor is to replace the `clojure.main/repl-read` behavior in `clojure.main/repl`.

 The advantage of doing this is that it won't interfere with the input